 I’ve been studying in Numbers.
 It follows Moses and the Israelites out of Egypt through the desert toward Canaan, the land God promised them.
 My strategy is to put myself in their story.
 Not surprisingly, I often find that my own challenges mimic those recorded in the word.

-What?
-Did you not know that God is trying to teach us?
-Don’t you know that the purpose of scripture is to get us to believe him without making our own mistakes?
+This not that surprising since a primary purpose of scripture is to get us to believe God without making our own mistakes.
 He’s a good father.
 He doesn’t want us to learn in the cruel classroom of experience.
-It’s so much less painful and time-consuming to simply trust his word and believe — we call that faith.
+It’s so much less painful and time-consuming to simply trust His word and believe — we call that faith.

 Now to Moses and God’s people…